adobe-type-tools/afdko/README.md

 You can download older versions of the tools from the [Adobe AFDKO homepage](http://www.adobe.com/devnet/opentype/afdko.html).
-The tools IS and checkOutlines are included in these downloads.
+The tools IS and checkoutlines are included in these downloads.

 Build from Source
 -----------------